Topics Map > Service Catalog > Communications and collaboration services > Cloud storage

-Please see UW-Stout Applications and Services Agreements for a list of cloud services that UW-Stout has already deployed for general use at UW-Stout.
+Please refer to UW-Stout Cloud Data Storage and Processing for a list of cloud services that UW-Stout has already deployed for general use.

 Some examples of non-UW-Stout applications and services include:

-NOTE: Departments and individuals, particularly those hosting content outside the university's system, must ensure that the hosting option they choose meets requirements for security and privacy mandated by HIPPA, FERPA, and other legal or ethical requirements.
+All departments and individuals, particularly those hosting content outside the university's system, must ensure that all application and services they choose meets requirements for security and privacy mandated by UW-System Policy, FERPA, GLBA, Wisconsin State Statute, Payment Card Data Security Standards, and other legal or ethical requirements.

 Applications and services that are not owned and operated by UW-Stout might not meet UW-Stout guidelines or requirements for privacy, intellectual property, security, and records retention.
 Faculty and staff using or considering the use of non UW-Stout applications and services should take these factors into account when selecting applications and services.

 - Providers may require the user to agree to a Terms of Service agreement.
 This is a legal contract.
 Only a few UW-Stout administrators are authorized to enter into legal contracts on behalf of the university.
 Users without that authority become personally responsible for the terms of the agreement and any problems that may arise.

 - Providers may change their Terms of Service without notice.
 Check periodically to see if it is still acceptable.